mahasanath/HW3Queue/README.md

 ##### Task 2: recent

 > /recent is completed as follows:
-It is implemented on server with port 3000(proxy server), 3001 and  3002.
+It is implemented on server with port 3001 and 3002.
 It would list the most recently visisted sites. lpush, ltrim and lrange are used to display the desired history of visited URLs.
 The result is printed in the console output and also sent to the client on the following link:

  * http://localhost:3001/recent
  * http://localhost:3002/recent